ghowland/sysync/README.md

 ### Host Groups

-A host can only be in a single host grop
+A host can only be in a single host group.

 ### Hosts

+A host defines a specific machine to configure.

 ### Packages